 You might file for bankruptcy if you need relief from mounting debt.

-Chapter 7 bankruptcy doesn’t require you to repay a dime, but it could hammer your credit reports for 10 years.
+Chapter 7 bankruptcy doesn’t require you to repay anything, but it could harm your credit reports for 10 years.

 Buying a home may be the American dream, but make sure you can afford it.